symfony2admingenerator/GeneratorBundle/Resources/doc/cookbook/extending-generator-templates.md

 3. Be free to extend/overwrite any template in the Resources/templates dir of the AdminGenerator!

 Please note that your own templates might need adjustment when new releases of the AdminGenerator arrive.
-So if anything breaks after a update and you're using custom templates, please check those first!
+So if anything breaks after an update and you're using custom templates, please check those first!